slooppe/sigurls/README.md

   sigurls [OPTIONS]

 OPTIONS:
   -d             domain to fetch urls for
-  -e         comma separated list of sources to exclude -nc        no color mode
+  -exclude       comma separated list of sources to exclude -ls            list all the sources available
+  -nc            no color mode
-  -s         silent mode: output urls only
+  -silent        silent mode: output urls only
   -subs          include subdomains' urls
-  -u         comma separated list of sources to use
+  -use           comma separated list of sources to use
 ```

 ## Contribution